• Skip to primary navigation

 Poke Cake Directions

-1. Bake the white cake mix as directed.
+1. Bake the white cake mix as directed in 2 eight inch round cake pans.

 2. Cool for 1 hour.

-3. Using a wooden spoon poke holes all around the top of the cake.
+3. Using a wooden spoon poke holes all around the top of each of the cakes.

 1. After the cake has cooled boil 2 cups of water.